Akuli/catris/README.md

 - WASD or arrow keys: move and rotate
 - Ctrl+C, Ctrl+D or Ctrl+Q: quit
 - r: change rotating direction
+- p: pause/unpause (only available in games with 1 player)
 - f: flip the game upside down (only available in ring mode with 1 player)

 There's only one score; you play together, not against other players.